W-GZ/LMTransplant/README.md

 </div>

-This is the PyTorch implementation for the following paper: **[Transplant Then Regenerate: A New Paradigm for Text Data Augmentation](https://arxiv.org/abs/2508.14723)**.
-Our paper has been accepted to the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP 2025, Oral).
+This is the PyTorch implementation for the following paper: **[Transplant Then Regenerate: A New Paradigm for Text Data Augmentation](https://arxiv.org/abs/2508.14723)**, which has been accepted to the 2025 Conference on Empirical Methods in Natural Language Processing (EMNLP 2025, Oral).

 ## Introduction